hiimjasmine00/MoreIcons/README.md

 ```

 ## Credits
-- [DeepResonanceX](https://gdbrowser.com/u/5668656) - Idea for the mod
+- [DeepResonanceX](https://gdbrowser.com/u/5668656) - Ideas for the mod
 - [hiimjasmine00](https://gdbrowser.com/u/7466002) - Creator of the mod

 # License